l-Shane-l/tiny-wlhs/README.md

 - Support for notification daemons like mako
 - support for simple bars like yambar (more complex bars like waybar is not support yet)
 - Can be run from an X11 session or a TTY
+- Spawn processes at startup, configure via Haskell
+- Window borders
+- Background with something like swaybg
+- Wayland layer support for background, bottom, top, and overlay
+- Support for reserved areas

-More features coming, the intention is to get feature parity with something like sway
+More features coming, the intention is to get feature parity with something like sway or xmonad

 ## DEMO